 Applications can be made through the M&S Bank website and will apparently take only seven minutes.

 You will need to provide your address details for the past three years, employment history, income, email address and the account number and sort code for a UK bank or building society.

 Once you have completed the online application, the bank will send you the paperwork to sign and return before it opens your account.

-Is the M&S Rewards Plus Card right for you?
+Is the M&S Rewards Credit Card a good choice for you?

-If you are an M&S shopper looking for a card that will give you something extra, then the M&S Rewards Plus Card would be a great option for you.
+If you are an M&S shopper looking for a card that will give you something extra, then the M&S Rewards Credit Card could be a great option for you.
 However, as the loyalty scheme is very much tied to spending at M&S and the rewards come in the form of M&S vouchers, if you don’t shop in M&S you will not see much benefit.
-The introductory 0% period for purchases and balance transfers does give the card an added element, but if you are in the market for these sorts of offers there are other cards available more suited to your needs.
+The introductory 0% period for purchases and balance transfers does give the card an added element, but if you are in the market for these sorts of offers there are other cards available that may be more suited to your needs.

 The Motley Fool receives compensation from some advertisers who provide products and services that may be covered by our editorial team.
 It’s one way we make money.
 But know that our editorial integrity and transparency matters most and our ratings aren’t influenced by compensation.
 Also, while we aim to feature some of the best products available, we do not review every product on the market.
 Learn more here.
 Any opinions or statements in this article belong to the author, and may be shared by The Motley Fool, however they were not provided or endorsed by our affiliate partners, unless expressly indicated.